yejining99/tag_classification/README.md

 # tag_classification
 This code provides an implementation of training a contrastive model using a Language Model (LM).
 The main objective is to retrieve tag keywords from given texts by training the model.
-The user can choose the bert model that want to use.
+The user can choose the bert model that want to use.

-* The task was conducted as an industry-academic project at Hugraph.*
+* The task was conducted as an industry-academic project at Hugraph.

 ## Description
 - main.py : This is the primary script for the entire workflow.
 It orchestrates data loading, model initialization, training, and evaluation processes.